hanhnus/AWS-streaming-data-pipeline/README.md

 ### Send data to AWS Kinesis using Python

-A python script (链接) is built to
+A Python script (链接) is built to
 1. Read raw data from CSV file into DataFrame
+2. Encode the data items from String to bytes
+3. Encapsulate the encoded bytes together with the corresponding partition key in a JSON list (after reading certain amount of data items)
-2. Send certain amount of data items to Kinesis Data Stream by making API call
+4. Send the JSON lists to Kinesis Data Stream by making API call periodically

 ## Usage